EngineHub/CraftBook/README.md

 CraftBook is a heavily customizable plugin adding exciting new gameplay elements and advanced redstone functions!

-CraftBook is a heavily customizable plugin adding exciting new gameplay elements and advanced redstone functions!

 * Modular, and extremely light on your server.
 * Enable features that you need, disable ones that you don't.
 Even tweak features to your liking!
 * Redstone ICs (AND/OR gates, lightning striker gates)